aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/070_containers/020_eks/30-fix-repeat/_index.en.md

 On the *Edit node group* page

 - Change the current settings for "minimum" to `2` to ensure we always have at least 2 instances available for redundancy.
-Note: if you only increase "desired" and "maximum" then the scaling policy for the auto-scaling group could decrease the "desired" value back to `1` during low load periods.
+Note: if you only increase "desired" and "maximum" then the scaling policy for the auto scaling group could decrease the "desired" value back to `1` during low load periods.

 - Set "desired" and "maximum" to `2` or more.
 Note: setting the desired value to more than the number of tasks (see below) will leave you with idle instances.